expressive-code/expressive-code/packages/@expressive-code/core/README.md

   > **Note**:
   > Even if a code block is not part of any group, this hook will still be called.
 Standalone code blocks are treated like a group containing only a single block.

-### Non-rendering hooks

-These hooks are not directly related to rendering individual code blocks and are called at other times during the engine's lifecycle.

-- #### `postprocessStyles`

-  Allows postprocessing of CSS styles that were added by the engine core or any plugin (either through the plugin's `baseStyles` property, or by calling `addStyles` from a hook).

-  This hook is called multiple times during the engine's `getBaseStyles` and `render` functions: Once for the engine's core styles, once for each plugin's `baseStyles`, and once per call to `addStyles`.
-Processing results are cached to speed up subsequent calls.

-  The `styles` property provided in the hook context contains the PostCSS root node representing the parsed styles, after scoping them to Expressive Code's `configClassName` and resolving any SASS-like nesting.

-  See the PostCSS documentation for details on how to work with the root node object.
-It provides methods for walking through CSS rules with their selectors (see `walkRules` and `walkAtRules`), or through declarations with their properties and values (see `walkDecls`).

-  After this hook, the styles will be minified, deduplicated, and finally returned to the integration that called the engine's `getBaseStyles` or `render` function.

 ---